IsaaColomer/PlatformerGame/README.md

 ## Description

-This is a pltformer game developed by:
+This is a pltaformer game developed by:
  - Isaac Digón
  - Victor Bosch
  - Isaac Colomer